UpStage Napa Valley presents Sarah Ruhl's "Stage Kiss"

 The play/read, sponsored by the library, is free to the community.
 A wine and appetizer reception will precede the performance, beginning at 4:30 p.m.
-A donation of $15 for the reception, benefiting the UpStage Napa Valley community theater, would be appreciated.
+A donation of $15 for the reception, benefiting the UpStage Napa Valley community theater, is appreciated.

 People are also reading…